How Millennials are Reshaping the Wedding Industry: Trends & Opportunities

 While there are religious Millennials, this generation has one of the highest Atheist populations to date.
 Many Millennials felt uncomfortable marrying in a church or sticking with other orthodox traditions.
 For this reason, Millennials started exploring other venues, attire, and party options.

 Another great Millennial tradition?
-Including man’s best friend in the wedding party.
+Including the man’s best friend at the wedding party.
 It’s not uncommon to see dogs, cats, bunnies, or snakes walking down the aisle with their owners.